abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ## Deploy nginx ingress controller

-You will now deploy a nginx ingress controller on your cluster using `helm`.
+You will now deploy an NGINX ingress controller on your cluster using `helm`.

-First, run the following command to add the nginx ingress controller repository :
+First, run the following command to add the NGINX ingress controller repository:

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && helm repo update
 ```

-Then install it on your cluster
+Then install it on your cluster:

 ```
 helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace